Sound is the healer

-And you, dear reader, I am happy to let you know, that Gurprakash has just recorded his second album "Umbilical Cord".
-The track below, Return to Innocence, is of 12 songs which take you on a transformational journey.
+And you, dear reader, I am happy to let you know, that Gurprakash has just recorded his second album "Umbilical Cord", 12 songs which take you on a transformational journey.

 Keep up with new releases and the latest of Heart First Yoga